HasifSubair/airview/README.md

 |NASDelay | String |in minutes| True |
 |SecurityDelay | String | in minutes| True |
 |LateAircraftDelay | String | in minutes| True |

+The dataset can be later combined with weather and aircraft repair data to predict aircraft repair cycles.